Swedish invasion of Brandenburg: Swedish spring campaign (early May 1675 – 25 June 1675)

 Sick and borne on a sedan chair, Field Marshal Carl Gustav Wrangel finally reached Neuruppin on 9/19 June.
 He immediately banned all looting and ordered reconnaissance detachments to be sent towards Magdeburg.
 On 11/21 June, he set out with a regiment of infantry and two cavalry regiments (1,500 horse) for Havelberg, which he reached the following day in order to occupy the Altmark that summer.
 To that end, he had all available craft assembled on the River Havel in order to construct a pontoon bridge across the Elbe.

 At the same time he gave orders to his stepbrother, Lieutenant General Wolmar Wrangel, to bring up the main army and advance with him over the bridge at Rathenow towards Havelberg.
 Lieutenant General Wrangel, commander-in-chief of the main body, was at this time in the city of Brandenburg an der Havel.
 The communication link between Havelberg and Brandenburg an der Havel was held by just one regiment at Rathenow.
 This flank, secured only by a small force, offered a good point of attack for an enemy advancing from the west.
 At this time, on 21 June, a majority of the March of Brandenburg was in Swedish hands.
 However, the planned Swedish crossing of the Elbe at Havelberg on 27 June never came to fruition.

-In the meantime, Elector of Brandenburg Frederick William tried to secure allies, knowing full well that the national forces at his disposal were, on their own, not sufficient for a campaign against the military might of Sweden.
+In the meantime, Frederick William tried to secure allies, knowing full well that the national forces at his disposal were, on their own, not sufficient for a campaign against the military might of Sweden.
 For this purpose, he went on 9 March for talks at The Hague, which he reached on 3 May.
 The negotiations and necessary appointments with the friendly powers gathered there lasted until 20 May.
 As a result, Holland and Spain declared war on Sweden at the urging of the Elector.
 Apart from that, he received no concrete assistance from the Holy Roman Empire or Denmark, whereupon the Elector decided to retake the March of Brandenburg from the Swedes without assistance.
 On 6 June 1675 he held a military parade and had the army break camp from its quarters on the River Main.
 The advance of the 15,000 strong army to Magdeburg was undertaken in three columns.